-passing though on my way to, and back, from where my ancestors and their leprechaun kin come from,
+Passing through on my way to, and back, from where my ancestors and their leprechaun kin come from.

-but I was there long enough to see a 11 seconds that felt forever.
+But I was there long enough to see an 11 second eternity.

 When a train pulls up, you scramble on.